Jayleaf/chive-tool/README.md

 # Honkai Star Rail Achievement Scanner

+##`🟢 Notice 🟢`
+As of now, this tool serves no purpose as I there is no way to import this checker's output to the stardb website.
+They created a new packet-scanning tracker which, albeit harder to set up, will yield more data.
+This is, at this point, archived.
+Feel free to use the code how you feel.

 ## `⚠️ Disclaimer ⚠️`
 This program is *USE AT YOUR OWN RISK.* The way this program operates is it will create a handle to the StarRail.exe process, and search the memory for specific achievement IDs and offset them for results.
 There is some evidence around that EasyAntiCheat (HSR's Anticheat) will detect open handles, though no evidence of this has been found during testing, including leaving a handle open and reading data for around an hour continuously, and I have tested this on my main account (~$200 spent lol) and nothing has happened ~2 months after using the tool.
 If you are concerned about EAC detection, please use [this achievement scanner](https://github.com/hashblen/HSRAchievementScanner/releases/tag/v1.2).